wpilibsuite/frc-docs/source/docs/software/actuators/using-speed-controllers.rst

 CAN controller can send more detailed status information back to the RoboRIO, whereas a PWM controller can only be set to a value.
-For information on using these motors with the WPI drivetrain classes, see TODO LINK.
+For information on using these motors with the WPI drivetrain classes, see :ref:`wpi_drive`.

 Using PWM Speed Controllers
 ---------------------------

 PWM speed controllers can be controlled in the same was as a CAN speed controller.
-For a more detailed background on _how_ they work, see How does PWM Work?
-(TODO LINK) Simply use the appropriate speed controller class provided by WPI and supply it the port the speed controller(s) are plugged into on the RoboRIO.
+For a more detailed background on *how* they work, see :ref:`pwm_theory`.
+To use a PWM speed controller, simply use the appropriate speed controller class provided by WPI and supply it the port the speed controller(s) are plugged into on the RoboRIO.
 All approved motor controllers have WPI classes provided for them.